Commerce is change. Stationary. Online. Mobile.

-“I was born into the world of trade, into an entrepreneurial family that’s been active in trade for generations.
-It almost feels like my destiny is connected to the current developments.
-Today’s retail changes are all about making the impossible possible – for our customers!”
+“I was born into this retail world into a family of entrepreneurs who’ve been in retail for generations.
+I almost feel like my connection to what’s happening was predestined.
+Change in retail today means making the impossible possible – for our customers.”

 — Dr. Magnus Tessner

-Bridging the „point of sale“ with the „point of experience“ is one of the most challenging tasks.
-Speed, creativity, adaptability and the ability to skilfully navigate the complexities of a rapidly transforming retail world characterise successful top managers of the industry.
+Building the bridge from the point of sale to the point of experience is one of the most challenging tasks.
+Speed, creativity, adaptability and the ability to deal with the complexity of the changing world of retail – these are the characteristics of successful top managers in the industry.

-How can you tell a good CEO?
-Dr. Magnus Tessner reveals it in the podcast with Ch.
+What makes a good CEO?
+Dr Magnus Tessner shares what he knows in a podcast with Ch.
 Keese.

 Management